spryker/spryker-shop-core/Bundles/CartNoteWidget/src/SprykerShop/Yves/CartNoteWidget/Theme/default/components/molecules/note-list/README.md

-Shows unordered list with optional label as first item and text note as second.
+Shows unordered list with an optional label as the first item and a text note as the second.

 ## Code sample